kkrismer/seqgra/README.md

        -m MODELCONFIGFILE \
        -e gradient gradient-x-input integrated-gradients saliency \
        -o OUTPUTDIR
-       --eval-sets training validation test
+       --eval-sets validation test
        --eval-n-per-label 500
 ```

 - the `-e` argument is used to specify a list of evaluators (by their IDs)
 - `--eval-sets` selects training, validation or test set for evaluation.
-Here we select all three, default value is test set only.
+Here we run evaluators on both validation and test set examples, default value is test set only.
 - `--eval-n-per-label` restricts the number of examples that the evaluators see.
 Here we evaluate 500 randomly select examples per label.

 Generated files and folders (pre-existing folders and files in italics):